HeavyMedl/heavymedl.github.io/src/pages/cv.md

 ## Bio

-Kurt Medley is a Computer Science graduate, full-stack engineer, and industry professional with 10+ years of experience.
-Kurt possesses outstanding analytical abilities and is adept at solving complex problems through a blend of industry-standard and innovative technologies.
-With lead designation over many high-profile projects for major retail corporations, Kurt ensures the delivery of optimized, resilient, and well-tested software.
+Kurt Medley is a Computer Science graduate and a full-stack engineer with over 10 years of industry experience.
+He has exceptional analytical skills and excels at solving complex problems using a combination of industry-standard and innovative technologies.
+As the lead on numerous high-profile projects for major retail corporations, Kurt ensures the delivery of optimized, resilient, and thoroughly tested software.

 ---